ralfbiedert/cheats.rs/content/_index.md

 Like examples above, in particular trait author assumes:
 - users may want ability to decide for which `I`-types ability should be possible,
-- for given inputs, developer should determine resulting output type.
+- for given inputs, implementor should determine resulting output type.

 </description>